mpicbg-scicomp/tissue_miner/MovieProcessing.md

-How to process a movie with Tissue Miner
+How to process a movie with TissueMiner
 =====================================